aws-deepracer-community/deepracer-custom-car/src/aws-deepracer-community-bag-log-pkg/README.md

 ## Usage

 The `bag_log_node` provides automatic rosbag recording functionality for the AWS DeepRacer application.
+The package offers both Python and C++ implementations that can be used interchangeably.

+### Choosing Between Python and C++ Implementations

+**Python Node** (`bag_log_node`):
+- Recommended for ROS2 Humble and earlier distributions
+- Easier to modify and debug during development
+- Lower barrier to entry for developers familiar with Python

+**C++ Node** (`bag_log_node_cpp`):
+- **Recommended for ROS2 Jazzy and newer distributions**
+- Significantly better performance with lower CPU usage
+- Reduced memory footprint, ideal for resource-constrained devices
+- Faster startup time and more responsive recording behavior
+- Native integration with ROS2 infrastructure

+Both nodes share identical interfaces and can be swapped without any system changes.

+### Run the Node

 Although the node is designed to work with the AWS DeepRacer application, you can run it independently for development, testing, and debugging purposes.

-### Run the Node
+#### Running the Python Node

 To launch the built `bag_log_node` as the root user on the AWS DeepRacer device, open another terminal and run the following commands as the root user: